Country Living in a Cariboo Valley

 The cooler days of late Fall are perfect for digging up the root crops you grew in this years garden.
 Potatoes, onions, carrots and other root crops are all ready to be harvested.

 After they are harvested, potatoes and carrots can go right into storage, provided they are dry.
-Onions need to be cured first.
+Onions need to be cured first and here’s where you can find out all about how to grow great onions.
 Here’s how to store onions so you can use them all winter long.

 We usually grow at least two long rows on red and yellow onions.
 This gives us enough usually to last well into late winter, maybe even a bit later.
 I wait to harvest our onions until the tops have fallen over and then have started to yellow.